AlexReid1/AlexReid1/README.md

- 👋 Hi, I’m @AlexReid1 contact me if you want to be an admin at Links plus two.
+ 👋 Hi, I’m @AlexReid1 contact me if you want to be an admin at Links-plus2.
 I devalop virtuial block tokens (VBT) I am an environmentalist social web pages devaloper with p2tp-vaiscope.net.
 I know very little about Git hub.
 2 blank

  👀 I’m interested in Links ai and human spicific blockchaain cripto tokens, most in the VR cloud of tribes, Network of note Links-plus2.weebly.com